MaxITService/OneClickPrompts/code-notes.md

 ### `buttons.js`

 - **Purpose:** Manages the creation and functionality of custom send buttons.
+- **Role:** Contains the logic for creating all button types.
+  - `createCustomSendButton()`: Creates standard prompt buttons from the user's profile configuration.
+It has been updated to accept an overridden shortcut key to support unified assignment.
+  - `createCrossChatButton()`: Creates the new "Copy Prompt" and "Paste & Send Prompt" buttons for the cross-chat module.
+This function includes the logic for saving/retrieving prompts from the service worker and handling the dynamic tooltip on hover.
-- **Role:** Creates button elements based on configuration, assigns keyboard shortcuts, and handles click events across different supported sites.
-It decides which site-specific functions are called.
-It also contains the logic to divert clicks to the prompt queue when Queue Mode is active in the floating panel.
+  - `processCustomSendButtonClick()`: The central click handler that is called by all buttons to insert text and optionally trigger a send action.
+It decides which site-specific function to call and contains the logic to divert clicks to the prompt queue when Queue Mode is active.

 ### `buttons-init.js`

-- **Purpose:** Acts as a **UI Factory**.
-It contains the logic to generate a complete set of buttons and toggles.
+- **Purpose:** Acts as a **UI Factory & Orchestrator**.
+It contains the logic to generate a complete and ordered set of all buttons and toggles.
-- **Role:** It is called by the "Director" (`init.js`) to populate a specified container, which can be either the inline injection point or the floating panel's content area.
-It is no longer responsible for making decisions about panel visibility.
+- **Role:** Called by the "Director" (`init.js`), its `generateAndAppendAllButtons()` function is the single source of truth for UI generation.
+It builds a master list of all buttons to be rendered (cross-chat module buttons and standard custom buttons), places them in the correct order based on user settings (e.g., "before" or "after" for cross-chat buttons), and assigns sequential keyboard shortcuts (`Alt+1`, `Alt+2`, etc.) to the entire set.
+It populates a specified container, which can be either the inline injection point or the floating panel's content area.

 ### `buttons-injection.js`